vespa-engine/documentation/documentation/migrating-from-elastic-search-to-vespa.md

             ├── sd1.sd
             └── ...
  ```
- Which contains your converted documents, their search definitions, a hosts.xml and a services.xml.
+ Which contains your converted documents, their search definitions, a hosts.xml and a services.xml - a whole application package.

 <a id="deploy"></a>
 #### 3. **Deploying Vespa:**